anayksha/grav-sim/README.md

 I tried to build it from scratch as much as I could, so it uses its own physics engine with collision mechanics

-the sim has been built before this git repo was created and has simply been expanded upon and modified
+The sim has been built before this git repo was created, but it has been heavily expanded upon and modified

+You can play the web version of the sim [here](https://anayksha.itch.io/grav-sim) on itch.io

 ## Controls